 Kids may take language tasks easy.
-Adults might take some more time.
+Adults might need some time.
 The New Scientist of May 5th, 2012 provides an article by Catherine de Lange, ‘Mon espirit paratage – My two minds’, that proves it.

 Speaking a second language can change everything from problem-solving skills to personality.
 It is almost as if you are two people, the author quotes an experiment to compare the cognitive progression in monolingual and bilingual children.

 Both monolinguals and bilinguals could see the mistake in phrases such as ‘apples growed on trees’, but differences arose when they considered nonsensical sentences such as ‘apples grow on noses’.
 The monolinguals, flummoxed by the silliness of the phrase, incorrectly reported an error, whereas the bilinguals gave the right answer, says Ms. de Lange.

 A kid speaking English and French will not have pain for bread, whatever you’d feel like saying about his or her syntactic capacities.
 More, any attempts at negotiation could look only sick.
 Seriously sick.
 Mal a l’oreille.

 To appreciate children’s syntactic abilities, we need to use empty lexical items.
 For example, Phimos bimoes, right or wrong?
 Kids knowing the singular, Phimo, and the infinitive, to bimo, would not be likely to show differences, monolingual or bilingual.
 Bilingualism is not a dissociative disorder.

 Feel welcome to visit my grammar blog, travelingrammar.com.
-My project uses virtual lexical items to enhance syntax.
+My project uses virtual lexical items to encourage syntactic progression.
 Virtual items do not deny sense: Form can’t be empty.
 You bet.
 A todas luces.